Last updated on Apr 19, 2024

 3. Use flashbacks

 Flashbacks are a great way to ratchet up suspense, whether it’s an isolated flashback that shows something shocking or a series of flashbacks that build toward the final reveal.
-Some novels even consist of half present-day narrative, half flashbacks, to maximize dramatic impact.
+Some novels even maximize the dramatic impact by setting their narratives half in the present day and half in flashbacks.
 (Jodi Picoult and Gillian Flynn are great proponents of this technique.)

 No matter how you use flashbacks, however, they need to mean something in the story.
-You can include a red herring as part of flashback, but the whole thing can’t just be a diversion, or your reader will feel betrayed.
-That goes for content as well as tone — flashbacks should read as vividly and intriguingly as the present-day narrative, and shouldn’t feel like a distraction, but an augmentation to the plot.
+You can include a red herring in your flashbacks, but the whole thing can’t just be a diversion, or your reader will feel betrayed.
+That goes for content as well as tone — flashbacks should read as vividly and intriguingly as the present-day narrative and shouldn’t feel like a distraction but an augmentation to the plot.

 4. Put characters in jeopardy

-This technique only works if you’ve gotten readers to really care about your characters, so wait to deploy it until the end of your narrative.
-Also make sure the threat is realistic, and has been creeping in on the characters the whole time, whether they (or the audience) realize it or not.
+This technique only works if readers already care about your characters, which is why it works so well at the end of a novel.
+Make sure the threat is realistic and has been intruding on the characters the whole time, whether they realize it or not.

 5. Stay one step ahead